methanoliver/awesome-renpy/README.md

 ### Code examples

-Occasionally, entire games are published as open source.
+Occasionally, entire games are published as open source, though not necessarily free.
 Whenever they contain anything useful as example code, they go in this section.

 + [Cute demon crashers](https://github.com/robotlolita/cute-demon-crashers) - interesting examples of functional programming, well commented, even if dated.
 + [Learn to Code RPG](https://github.com/freeCodeCamp/LearnToCodeRPG) - a complete RenPy title, showcasing some of the more obscure features, with full source and assets.